ivofreitas/backend-test/README.md

 - `400 Bad Request` for invalid request data
 - `404 Not Found` resource not found
-- `409 Conflict` username already present in the database
 - `500 Internal Server Error` for server-side errors

 ## Swagger API Documentation